 An Environmental Impact Statement (EIS) was exhibited in early 2019 seeking approval for the extraction of up to 48 million tonnes (Mt) of ROM coal over a 13-year mine life.
 Tahmoor Coal subsequently revised the proposed mine design and submitted amended development applications on two occasions (in February and August 2020).
 In April 2021, Tahmoor Coal received Development Consent SSD 8445 (the Consent) for the Tahmoor South Project, which involves use of the existing surface infrastructure and the extension of underground longwall mining to the south of existing workings.
-The Project has consent to extract up to 4 Mtpa of ROM coal, with a total of up to 33 Mt of ROM coal extracted over a 10-year period until 31 December 2033.
+The Project has consent to extract up to 4 Mtpa of ROM coal, with a total of up to 33 Mt of ROM coal extracted up to 10 years from commencement of second workings (i.e. 18 October 2032).

 Modification 1 to SSD 8445 (MOD 1), approved in July 2022, sought to extend the commissioning date of the Water Treatment Plant.
-Modification 2 to SSD 8445 (MOD 2), approved in June 2023, proposed the underground storage of brine in the historical Tahmoor North Western Domain mining area and the temporary storage of excess mine water in the historical Tahmoor North mining area.
+Modification 2 to SSD 8445 (MOD 2), approved in June 2023, proposed the underground storage of brine in the historical Tahmoor North-Western Domain mining area and the temporary storage of excess mine water in the historical Tahmoor North mining area.